-A semi-automatic ingredient batching system for the food industry is often referred to as a Kitchen Batching System and is known as a Hand Add system as well.
+A semi-automatic ingredient batching system for the food industry is often referred to as a Kitchen Batching System and is similar to the Sterling Systems’ Hand Add Prompt Batching System as well.
 This multiple bin system requires operator involvement for the batching operation but it is also automated in the control of the human actions and assures accurate weighments and batches.
 Operator interruptions will no longer be a problem, and that means no more missed ingredients.
-The Kitchen Batching System also improves speed and overall efficiency of the ingredient batching process over a manual process.
+The Kitchen Batching System mproves speed and overall efficiency of the ingredient batching process over a manual process.

 Included in a typical customized Kitchen Batching System are:

 - Moving weigh table w/ scale and touchscreen display

 - PC Control Panel with weight instruments

 Each Kitchen Batching System is customized to include the maximum number of bins required by the customer’s specific formulas.
 And the bin size can vary depending on the weighment size per ingredient required for each batch and how much in-bin inventory is desired to be kept.
 Two size bins are often utilized.
 The larger bin has a nominal capacity of 2.75ft3 to 4.1ft3 and includes rugged casters for ease of movement in/out from underneath the Kitchen Batching System tables.
 The small bin size has a nominal capacity of approximately around 0.84ft3 of bulk solid material and sits on the table top.
 The bins are manufactured of food grade material, have clear lids and integrated material scoops.